Suzanne Weekes: Awards and recognition

 In 2015, Weekes received the Denise Nicoletti Trustees' Award for Service to Community.
 Weekes was recognized by Mathematically Gifted & Black as a Black History Month 2017 Honoree.
 She received the 2019 M. Gweneth Humphreys Award for mentorship from the Association for Women in Mathematics.
-She won the Deborah and Franklin Tepper Haimo Award for Distinguished College or University Teaching of Mathematics from the Mathematical Association of America in 2020.
+She won one of the Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics from the Mathematical Association of America in 2020.
 She was honored as the 2022 AWM-MAA Etta Zuber Falconer Lecturer.
+Weekes was selected a Fellow of the Association for Women in Mathematics in the class of 2024 "for her consistent and outstanding support for broadening the participation of women and girls as well as others that are underrepresented in mathematics; for her award-winning teaching and mentoring; and for her vision and success in co-creating and co-directing innovative programs that have improved and diversified the mathematics community."